Gary Barnidge

 Gary Michael Barnidge (born September 22, 1985) is an American former professional football player who was a tight end in the National Football League (NFL).
-He was drafted by the Carolina Panthers in the fifth round of the 2008 NFL Draft (picked 141st overall).
+He was selected by the Carolina Panthers in the fifth round of the 2008 NFL draft (picked 141st overall).
 He played college football for the Louisville Cardinals.
-He has also played in the NFL for the Cleveland Browns.
+He also played in the NFL for the Cleveland Browns.

-Early years
+Early life

-Barnidge was born on September 22, 1985 in Bowling Green, Kentucky.
+Barnidge was born on September 22, 1985, in Bowling Green, Kentucky.
 He attended and played high school football at Middleburg High School.

 College career

 Barnidge played college football at Louisville from 2004 to 2007.
 As a freshman, he had seven receptions for 85 yards and four touchdowns.
 As a sophomore, he had 17 receptions for 240 yards and two touchdowns.
 As a junior, he had 31 receptions for 511 yards and four touchdowns.
 As a senior, he had 53 receptions for 655 yards and seven touchdowns.
 In the game against Middle Tennessee State, he had four receptions for 126 yards and two touchdowns to go along with a fumble recovery for a touchdown.
 He played in 48 games, including 29 starts and recorded 108 receptions for 1,491 yards and 17 touchdowns.
 He majored in sports administration.